-These financial statements are the first general purpose financial statements prepared in accordance with Australian Accounting Standards - Simplified Disclosures.
-In the prior year, the financial statements were special purpose financial statements.
+These financial statements are financial statements prepared in accordance with Australian Accounting Standards - Simplified Disclosures, consistent with the prior year

 The principal accounting policies adopted in the preparation of the financial statements are set out either in the respective notes or below.
 These policies have been consistently applied to all the years presented, unless otherwise stated.